Europe 2

-Europe 2 is a French private musical category D radio (category C for local stations).
-The whole works like a broadcasting network, the local antennas broadcasting a program during the pick-up, and the national program the rest of the time.
+Europe 2 is a French music radio network that is owned by Lagardère.
+It was originally launched in 1986.
+In January 2008, the network's name changed to Virgin Radio, but in 2023, it reverted to its original name.

-Europe 2 broadcasts singles and songs by rock & pop artists.
-Classified in the category of contemporary adult radios and primarily targets young adults.
+The network broadcasts on FM (frequency modulation) nationwide.
+Some independent radio stations are also affiliated to Europe 2, and they air their own regional programming aside from the network's main schedule.

 History (2007 to 2014 and 2017 to 2020)

-Year 2007
+2007

-It was on July 17, 2007, that the CSA accepted the name change from Europe 2 to Virgin Radio.
+On July 17, 2007, the CSA accepted the name change from Europe 2 to Virgin Radio.
 Lagardère Active, owner of the radio and TV station, has undertaken not to broadcast any advertising messages for other products of the Virgin group, nor to refer to them during broadcasts.
-This request was first contested in court by the radios NRJ and Skyrock but their request was rejected.
+This request was first contested in court by the radios NRJ and, Skyrock but their request was rejected.

-Year 2008
+2008

-On January 1, 2008 at midnight, following the Happy Rock Hours, the best of 2007 show, Europe 2 officially became Virgin Radio after the broadcast of a brief history retracing the history of Europe 2, and the top launch times announced by Richard Branson.
+On January 1, 2008, at midnight, following the Happy Rock Hours, the best of 2007 show, Europe 2 officially became Virgin Radio after the broadcast of a brief history retracing the history of Europe 2, and the top launch times announced by Richard Branson.
 To inaugurate this new station, DJ Zebra hosted the first 6 hours of the air.
 The rest of the program schedule is almost identical to that of Europe 2.

 In July 2008, Virgin Radio is managed by Jean-Christophe Lestra (managing director of the Lagardère musical radios pole and also President of Lagardère Active Radio International) and Sam Zniber (Director of musical radios programs de Lagardère and Vice-President Programming of Lagardère Active Radio International).
 A few days after the radio polls concerning the period March – April 2008, on July 26, Virgin Radio decided to part with the slogan Get more.